cloudfoundry/gorouter/README.md

 When gorouter starts, it sends `router.start`.
 This message contains an interval that other components should then send `router.register` on.
 If they do not send a `router.register` for an amount of time considered "stale" by the router, the routes are pruned.
 The default "staleness" is 2 minutes.
+The staleness field (minimumRegisterIntervalInSeconds) is guaranteed to be an integer value.

 The format of this message is as follows: